Ring flash: Applications

 Ring flashes are commonly used in macro (close-up) photography.
 When the subject is very close to the camera, the distance of the flash from the optical axis becomes significant.
 For objects close to the camera, the size of the ring flash is significant and so the light encounters the subject from many angles in the same way that it does with a conventional flash with soft box.
 This has the effect of further softening any shadows.

-Ring flashes are also popular in portrait and fashion photography because they soften the shadows created by other, off-axis lights, and create interesting circular highlights in a model's eyes.
+Ring flashes are popular in portrait and fashion photography because they soften the shadows created by other, off-axis lights, and create interesting circular highlights in a model's eyes.
 Ring Lights are also often used in the beauty and cosmetic industry, mostly by make-up artists.
 This is due to the lightweight and compact features of a ring light that make it suitable for freelance beauty and make-up artists.

+Ring flashes became more popular during the COVID-19 pandemic due to the growth of social media, specifically TikTok.
+Users purchased and used these ring lights to improve their lighting while allowing them to attach their phones between the lights.
+Their price varies from $10 to $100, and people tend to purchase them online.

 Ring flashes are also used in microscopy.
 The ring flash (usually LED) is mounted on the objective lens of an optical microscope.
 The main use of this tool is the photographing of microscopic organisms.
 A ring flash works on a microscope in much the same way as it does on a camera; it reduces reflections while bathing the subject in light.